Korean, Edit

 ⑷ Classification of Energy Bands

-Energy Band: Continuous range where states exist
+Energy Band: Continuous range where solutions exist.

 Band Gap: Energy required to transition electrons from valence band to conduction band